manassaloi/manassaloi.github.io/_posts/2020-01-11-on-twitter-topics.markdown

 ---

+I wrote a [thread](https://twitter.com/manas_saloi) today on why twitter topics implementation sucks.
+Turning it into a blogpost (with some minor edits) because threads on twitter also suck

 **/threadstarts**

 lets start the thread on why topics launch is a disaster (at least for people like me who used to rely on topics to discover interesting content)